maticzav/nookies/README.md

 - SSR support, for setter, parser and destroy
 - super light
 - perfect for authentication
+- supports setting multiple cookies at once and prevents duplication

 Setting and destroying cookies also works on server-side.